angelomilan/ethereum-guides/GPU-cloud_mining.md

 ```
 Now we are offering free space to host a server you buy.
 We can provide free power, internet and cooling.
 We ask for a % of the Ether you successfully mine.
 Is this of interest to you?
 ```

-If you liked this post and want to see the next one reach me on @angelomilan on twitter and tell me you want it.
+**Contacts
+If you liked this tutorial and:
+* need help
+* want new Ethereum"for dummies" tutorials
+* want to contribute

+reach me on twitter or on the ethereum official forum @angelomilan

 Upcoming tutorials:
 How to cloud mine from your android device
-What the f**k is ethereum?
+How to monitor your aws instance from your iPhone or Android What the f**k is ethereum?

 ### References: